 The return flights are scheduled to depart in the mid- to late afternoon, to offer as much time as possible for exploring Churchill today.
-Pick up last-minute native-made handicrafts and souvenirs or, if time permits, take an optional helicopter tour over the tundra or an authentic dog sled excursion.
+Pick up last-minute native-made handicrafts and souvenirs or, if time permits, take a authentic dog sled excursion or an optional helicopter tour over the tundra.
 Enjoy a farewell lunch in Churchill before flying back to Winnipeg, where you have a final reception before the adventure concludes

 Day 7: Depart from Winnipeg

 After breakfast, transfer to the airport for flights home.